nextcloud/documentation/admin_manual/configuration_server/harden_server.rst

 PHP release and thus it is recommended to run the latest PHP version.
 You can find the latest version on http://php.net/.

-While distributions are trying to backport security patches there have been quite some cases where some has been missed or only backported after a long period of time, sometimes up to a few years.
-Also all security hardenings are usually not backported.
+Some Linux distributions backport security patches, but this is not reliable as some get missed, or the backports are years late.
+It is always best to run the latest PHP version.

 Deployment
 ----------